Begin Main Content Area

 A district-level state forest resource management plan is written for each of the bureau’s 20 forest districts across the state.

-DCNR’s Bureau of Forestry has revised the Susquehannock State Forest Resource Management Plan.
-Citizens may view the newest draft of the Susquehannock SFRMP (PDF).
+The Department of Conservation and Natural Resources Bureau of Forestry has revised the Susquehannock State Forest Resource Management Plan (PDF).

-View Susquehannock State Forest’s 2022 management activities (PDF) for upcoming projects and events to implement the State Forest Resource Management Plan.
+The Susquehannock State Forest’s 2024 Management Activities (PDF) provides information about upcoming projects and events to implement the State Forest Resource Management Plan.

 Harvest Schedule